tomahg/Gulla.Episerver.CensorFaces/README.md

 ***Warning:*** This addon is using `System.Drawing`, and because of that it currently only works on Windows, not Linux.

 ## Censors eye region of faces
-This addon will use Azure Cognitive Services Face API to detect faces, and place a black rectangle over the eye region of all detected faces, in images uploaded in Optimizely Content Cloud (formerly Episerver CMS).
+This addon will use Azure Cognitive Services Face API to detect faces, and place a black rectangle over the eye region of all detected faces, in images uploaded in Optimizely CMS (formerly Episerver CMS).

 ![Censored](images/censored.jpg)